 Please log in

-Japanese people have a reputation for reliability when it comes to time, which made them one of the most punctual people in the world.
-Making excuses is avoided, and they are humble and quick to admit they are wrong or late - all traits held high by the Japanese people.
+Japanese people have a reputation for reliability when it comes to time, making them one of the most punctual people in the world.
+Making excuses is avoided, and they are humble and quick to admit they are wrong or late - so here's how you can do that too.

 It is well known that Japanese is considered as one, if not the most punctual in the world.
 They have a reputation for being strict when it comes to time.
 They value what others would think and feel if they are late because they do not want to inconvenience others.

 An incident happened in 2018 where a Japanese train departed 25 seconds earlier than it was scheduled.
 One can assume that this is a fortunate event in other foreign countries, but in Japan it was a different story.
 'Truly inexcusable,' as declared by the representative of the railway company concerned, it resulted in apologies and workers being trained as measures never to' let matters happen once more.

 (※) Japan Today, Features, "Japanese train company issues official apology for 25-second early departure"